MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 If you'd like to use sample code to complete this tutorial, follow the setup steps in the [Todo List Sample](https://github.com/OfficeDev/TeamsFx-Samples/tree/main/todo-list-with-Azure-backend) to build a personal tab app using the Teams Toolkit extension for Visual Studio Code, then return to this article to update it for Microsoft 365.

-Alternately, you can use a basic single sign-on *hello world* app already enabled for Microsoft 365 in the following quickstart section and then skip to [sideload your app in Teams](#sideload-your-app-in-teams).
+Alternately, you can use a basic single sign-on *hello world* app already enabled for Microsoft 365 in the following **Quickstart** section and then skip to [sideload your app in Teams](#sideload-your-app-in-teams).

 ### Quickstart